-Distribution outcomes are assessed in introductory courses or courses directed toward non-majors.
+Distribution outcomes are assessed in introductory courses or courses for non-majors.
 Every department should select at least one course for distribution outcomes assessment so that data from every department is included in findings for the division.

-Assessment of a GER learning outcome should occur at or near the end of the course or Senior Experience.
+Assessment of a GER learning outcome should occur at or near the end of the course.
 Evidence can be gathered in one of several ways:

 - an assignment

 Every outcome has an assessment form with a rubric (next section below).
 Use the form to tally ratings at different levels while you evaluate student work.
 Add brief comments on common strengths and areas for improvement related to the learning outcome.
 Enter this data into the online reporting system (bottom section below).

 Note that while you might want to use the rubrics to evaluate individual student work, all that is required for GER assessment is the number of ratings at each level and summary comments.
 If you decide to use the rubrics for pre- and post-assessment, please report only the post-assessment (outcome) data; you can note growth or lack of growth in your comments on strengths and areas for improvement.

 Each outcome below is linked to its assessment form as a PDF or DOC file.
 Use the assessment form to tally ratings and jot summary comments for the student work you are assessing.
 Then enter the information into the online reporting system (below).

 - Generate new ideas or engage in creative activity.
 [PDF] [DOC]